francopan/ai-snippet-app/README.md

 ## Post-challenge Reflection

 - **What I’d improve given more time:**
-  - Setup a CI pipeline (GitHub Actions) to update images automatically in server.
+  - Setup a CI pipeline (GitHub Actions) to update images automatically in server (it currently builds and uploads to DockerHub).
   - Enhance error handling, adding translation keys and reusing strings, also improving input validation.
-  - Fix CMD script to not use dev script.
   - Implement JWT authentication.
   - Add pagination to list, allow user to delete or retry snippet summary generation.